REtipster provides real estate guidance — not tax or investment advice.

-Let's say you miss one of these forms and fail to file a IRS Form 1098 for one of your seller financed deals.
+Let’s say you miss one of these forms and fail to file an IRS Form 1098 for one of your seller financed deals.
 Will something bad happen to you??

 If you fail to file a 1098 form, the IRS can technically start issuing penalties starting at $250 per failure to those who don’t follow through with this requirement (that is, if they ever find out about it).